Are You Interested In Owning A Business Overseas?

 - 3 to 6 months to open a store (application, credit check, background check, evaluations, training)

 - Teach a class and enjoy a great workout

-- Can upsell products such as bottles of water, workout apparel, and yoga mats
+- Can sale additional products such as bottles of water, workout apparel, and yoga mats

 - Charge monthly membership fees and group discounts

 - Need to obtain a teaching certificate in Yoga, dance or fitness